 Men must run part of the way, which is clearly demarcated in green.

-The ending of Ihram is a very simple action that breaks the state of purity.
+4. Taqsir is the ending of Ihram, a very simple action that breaks the state of purity.

 Men are required to cut or shave their hair and change from Ihram clothing to normal clothing.

 Women are required to cut a lock of hair the size of a fingertip.